People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Experiments

 \subsection{Qualitative results}

-\cref{tab:case} shows examples of PecMan’s predictions at $50\%$ coverage on HAM10000 test samples, including the input image, sensitive label (sex), cohort-specific model predictions, clinician labels, gating model’s selection, PecMan’s aggregated prediction, and the ground-truth.
-Notably, when either the AI or the clinician makes a mistake, PecMan often remains correct, illustrating robustness from combining clinician decisions with cohort-specific model outputs.
+\cref{tab:case} shows examples of PecMan’s predictions at $50\%$ coverage on HAM10000 test samples, including the input image, sensitive label (sex), subgroup-specific model predictions, clinician labels, gating model’s selection, PecMan’s aggregated prediction, and the ground-truth.
+Notably, when either the AI or the clinician makes a mistake, PecMan often remains correct, illustrating robustness from combining clinician decisions with subgroup-specific model outputs.